 Info Open a dialog providing information about the current file.
 Update Check for additional data samples in the current disk file, and update the display with changes.
 Update All Check for additional data samples in the disk files for all open statistics file, and update the display with changes.
 Auto Update When this is checked, the system will automatically check for additional data samples in the current disk file, and update the display with added entries.
+Auto Append Next File When this is checked, the system will automatically check for new files in the same directory as the original file (regardless of the name, and automatically open and append these samples to the existing view.
+Checking this option also checks the Auto Update item.
+This option is not available on Windows.

-Enabled Used when in multiple file mode (that is, Main &gt; Single File Mode is not checked); the statistics for this file will not be displayed.
+Enabled Used when in multiple file mode (that is, Main > Single File Mode is not checked); the statistics for this file will not be displayed.
 Untrim Left Remove left trims in all charts.
 Untrim Right Remove right trims in all charts.
 Set Rolling Time Window Brings up a dialog to allow you to set a time period.
 When monitoring a live system, a chart will only show the values collected up to the give time period before the current moment.